 The Sub-fund had a positive performance last year.
-Yield income and active positioning were the main contributors.
+Yield income and major currencies appreciating against the euro were the main contributors to this.

-The Sub-fund outperformed the benchmark, driven mainly by positive contributions from our active duration, country and credit positioning.
+The Sub-fund outperformed the benchmark, driven mainly by positive contributions from our active duration, currency and credit positioning.